AJMansfield/Intelligence-Core-Public/kttu02.5.md

 In any case, over the next week &mdash;
   here, six days &mdash;
-  in between the long days working in the fields harvesting _tsussupkan_, you begin putting together a more concrete plan on how to get the rover and its cargo across the canyon.
+  you spend your days working in the fields harvesting _tsussupkan_ during the day, while in the evening you being putting together a more concrete plan for how to get your rover and its cargo across the canyon.

-The basic concept is to stretch a thick steel cable across the canyon somewhere and anchor it firmly between two supports, then use a thinner cable to pull some sort of carriage across with the cargo suspended from it.
+The basic concept is fairly simple: stretch a thick steel cable across the canyon somewhere, then run some kind of pulley across it with a cargo basket or something suspended below.

-You've seen the dome maintenance crews hauling large reels of wire rope used for construction and repairs, so cable of the sort you need is at least available, although you don't yet know at what price.
+You've seen the dome maintenance crews hauling large reels of wire rope for construction and repairs, so cable of the sort does seem to be available.

 You run the numbers.
 A three-quarter inch steel wire rope (or the local nominal equivalent)